 The graphic on the right updates as you change parameters so you’re not purchasing anything blindly.
 You can use the Required Torque value to make an initial guess about which Vectis counterbalance hinge model might be appropriate and how many hinges each lid requires.

-3. Determine How Many Hinges You Need
+3. Determine How Many Industrial Hinges Your Project Needs

 A typical lid will require two or more hinges to provide adequate mechanical support that keeps users safe and happy.
 Occasionally, one hinge will do for a light or narrow load.